goncalo-oliveira/rest-client/README.md

 var todo = response.Deserialize<Todo>();
 ```

-Or requesting directly with the JSON extension, which returns the deserialized instance instead; if the status code isn't 200, it returns `default<T>` instead.
-When requesting directly with the JSON extension, access to the response status and headers is lost.
+Or directly with the request extension, which return the deserialized instance instead; be aware that this method will only deserialize the content if the status code is a 100 (Ok), otherwise it will return `default<T>`.
+Something else to consider is that this method doesn't give us access to the response's status code and headers.

 ```csharp
 var todo = await restClient.GetJsonAsync<Todo>( "todos/1" );
 ```

-For the other request operations, the response is always a `RestResponse`.
+For the other request operations, the serialization process is applied the other way around and the response is always a `RestResponse`.
 For example, a POST request

 ```csharp
 Todo todo = ...;